 - Will my life go back to normal afterwards, for example can I return to work?

-It’s hard to think clearly or feel positive when you are feeling unwell and tired.
-Taking good physical care of yourself, especially getting plenty of rest and sleep, will help to keep troubling emotions in proportion (MIND, 2019).
+It can be hard to think clearly or feel positive when you are feeling worried and tired.
+Taking good physical care of yourself, especially getting plenty of rest and sleep, may help to keep troubling emotions in proportion (MIND, 2020).

 Gentle to moderate exercise can help to improve mood and general fitness in pregnancy, helping you prepare for labour and avoid some complications of pregnancy (Prather et al, 2012; ACOG, 2020).
 Try to build in some activity every day.
-Avoid contact sports or any strenuous exercise, particularly if you weren’t active before your pregnancy (NHS, 2019).
+Avoid contact sports or any strenuous exercise, particularly if you weren’t active before your pregnancy (NHS, 2020b).

-Finding out about benefit entitlements, midwife appointments, what you should eat and what you need for your baby can feel overwhelming.
-So starting a to do list can help you get these things organised in your mind.
+Finding out about benefit entitlements, midwife appointments, how you can eat healthily in pregnancy and what you might prepare for your baby can feel overwhelming.
+So having a to-do list can help you get these things organised in your mind.
 This NHS to-do list contains lots of useful information.
 Maybe share your to-do list with your partner or a supportive friend or relative; they might be able to offer you support in ticking some items off that list.

 Talk it out

-Talking to other women or couples may also reveal that you are not alone in your experiences.
-Joining an antenatal course like those from NCT, a pregnancy yoga class, or a ‘bumps and babies’ group can give you an instant support network.
+Talking to other expectant parents may also reveal that you are not alone in your experiences, as well as providing peer support (McLeish and Redshaw, 2017).
+Joining an NCT antenatal course or a ‘bumps and babies’ group can give you an instant support network.
 You can find out here what local NCT activities are happening in your area.

 Live in the moment

-Listening to music can be helpful in calming emotions and enhancing wellbeing in pregnancy (Nwebube et al, 2017).
-Some mums also like to keep photos or diaries to remind them of better times on days when they’re feeling down.
-Writing about your emotions and noting down how you feel about stressful events can also be a good tool for managing stress and anxiety (Ulrich and Lutgendorf, 2002).
+Some people find listening to music and singing helpful in calming emotions and enhancing wellbeing in pregnancy (Chang et al, 2008; Wulff et al, 2021).
+Writing about your emotions and noting down how you feel about stressful events can also be a good tool for managing stress and anxiety (Ullrich and Lutgendorf, 2002).

 When you might need more support with your emotions

-It is important to recognise that there is a difference between normal pregnancy emotions and a mental health issue.
-Pregnancy can be a time when women experience mental health issues for the first time (NHS, 2019).
+It is important to recognise that there is a difference between regular pregnancy emotions and a mental health issue.
+Pregnancy can be a time when people experience mental health issues for the first time (NHS, 2021).